angular/angular/aio/content/guide/router.md

 In keeping with the
-<a href="https://blog.8thlight.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html" target="_blank" title="Separation of Concerns">*Separation of Concerns* principle</a>,
+<a href="https://blog.8thlight.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html" title="Separation of Concerns">*Separation of Concerns* principle</a>,
 changes to the *Crisis Center* won't affect the `AppModule` or any other feature's component.